wp-plugins/facebook-publish/readme.txt

 1. Congrats!
 You're good to go :)

 == Frequently Asked Questions ==
-**Post published on Facebook is visible to the page moderates/owners only, no other member can see the post, what is wrong?**
+<h4>Post published on Facebook is visible to the page moderates/owners only, no other member can see the post, what is wrong?</h4>
 Ans: http://codeholic.in/facebook-publish-post-to-page-issue-resolved/

 == Screenshots ==
 1. Settings page 1.
 Here you to insert and save the facebook API and secret key.